martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 as stated in the Hensman et al. paper.

 To summarise, then, if we'd like to get the mean and covariance at a new set of points, we can use the laws of total covariance and total expectation to derive them from the variational distribution at the inducing points.
+When computing our approximate likelihood, we need just the marginal means and variances at the data points, which we can then use with quadrature.

 #### Putting it all together & short summary